1j01/98/programs/calculator/mcalculator/engine/README.md

 - Scientific Calculator functionality which offers expanded operations and evaluates commands using order of operations.(coming soon in this build)
 - Programmer Calculator functionality which offers common mathematical operations for developers including conversion between common bases.(TODO)
 - Date Calculation functionality which offers the difference between two dates, as well as the ability to add/subtract years, months and/or days to/from a given input date.(TODO)
-- Calculation history and memory capabilities.(working, but no copy pasting support yet)
+- Calculation history and memory capabilities.
 - Conversion between many units of measurement.(TODO)
 - Currency conversion based on data retrieved from [Bing](https://www.bing.com).(TODO)
 - [Infinite precision](https://en.wikipedia.org/wiki/Arbitrary-precision_arithmetic) for basic